Whiplash Injury Compensation in Car Accident Personal Injury Claims

 What Whiplash Compensation I can Claim?

 If you have made a motor vehicle accident compensation claim, typically you can claim your medical expenses, travel expenses, losses of income, pain and suffering and future losses.
-It is important that you seek legal advice before settling your injury claim to ensure that you are getting the best payout possible for your claim.
+It is important that you seek legal advice from a car accident lawyer before settling your injury claim to ensure that you are getting the best payout possible for your claim.

 Typical Whiplash Compensation Payout